shaikyounus/websitereactjs/content/about/index.md

   - Data Structures
   - Git
   - Python
-  - DynamoDb
+  - AWS DynamoDb
   - Kibana
+  - GCP
+  - SpringBoot
+  - Redis Cache
+  - Microservices
+  - AWS EC2
+  - AWS Cloud Watch
 ---

 Hello!
-I'm Younus.Shortly after graduating from [VIT UNIVERSITY](https://vitap.ac.in/), I joined the engineering team at [Shaadi.com](https://shaadi.com/) as Backend developer where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm Younus.
+Currently I am doing my Masters degree at [University Of Illinois](https://www.uis.edu/), Spirngfield.
+Shortly after graduating from [VIT UNIVERSITY](https://vitap.ac.in/), I joined the engineering team at [Shaadi.com](https://shaadi.com/) as Backend developer(SDE3) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.